davyqin/3dreconstruct/README.md

 v1.0 is tagged.
 The surface rendering of marching cubes is finished.

 v1.1 is tagged.
 The volume rendering using glsl with gray scale transfer function is finished.

+v1.2 is tagged.
+The CUDA can be used for surface rendering and edge detection.